YasnairAngulo5/DTC-DE-FINAL-PROJECT/README.md

 5. *Orchestration - Ingestion (Prefect)*
    Configure and execute [prefect](/prefect/README.md) to move the files from the hard disk to gcs.
 6. DBT
+      dbt run
+      dbt deps to install pacages once you clone the repo